jackocnr/intl-tel-input/README.md

 Type: `Boolean` Default: `false`
 Set the dropdown's width to be the same as the input.
 Useful for mobile devices etc.

-**validationScript**
+**utilsScript**
-Type: `String` Default: `""` Example: `"lib/libphonenumber/build/isValidNumber.js"`
+Type: `String` Default: `""` Example: `"lib/libphonenumber/build/utils.js"`
-Enable validation by specifying the URL to the included isValidNumber.js script.
-This ~200KB script is fetched only when the page has finished loading (to prevent blocking), and is then accessible through the public `isValidNumber` function.
+Enable formatting/validation by specifying the URL to the included utils.js script.
+This ~200KB script is fetched only when the page has finished loading (to prevent blocking), and allows you to use the public `isValidNumber` function.
+Also if you initialised the plugin with autoFormat enabled, this will automatically start working.

 ## Public Methods